Delft-iGEM/utp-sequence-analysis/JOURNAL.md

 1. HMM profiles were created for the UCYN-A enriched proteins with significant C-terminal alignments (`utp-data/good-c-term-full.fasta`) using `hmmbuild` from HMMER
 2. The prediction performance of the HMM profiles was evaluated by creating a positive and negative control datasets, the latter by sampling sequences from `data/ADK1075_proteomics_DB_2.fasta` with the same length distribution as the positive dataset. (`hmm.ipynb`)
 3. The profile was then used to evaluate protein+transit peptide constructs.
+4. The structure of folded protein+transit peptide constructs was aligned with the consensus structure using PyMol's `cealing` function

 ## Transit Peptide Homology Search